The Psychiatry Consortium

 A- We will not fund studies that look to repurpose existing drugs, however we will consider studies that use existing drugs as a tool for validating new molecular targets.

-A – Target identification studies are also in scope, providing there is a clear link to a human psychiatric condition and there is a clear plan to pursue a specific target.
-Early target identification studies without a proposed target (i.e. projects that are mostly characterization and/or hypothesis generating studies) are not in scope.
+A – Target identification studies are in scope, providing there is a clear link to a human psychiatric condition.
+Proposals should include a clear plan for prioritisation of targets identified.
+Early target identification studies without a proposed target (i.e. projects that are mostly characterization and/or hypothesis generating studies) will not be considered.

 A- No. The Psychiatry Consortium will not fund clinical trials, or human studies intended to generate samples for further testing.
 The analysis of biomarkers, derived from a patient study, would be in scope, providing it was intended to lead to the identification of novel targets.
 It would be expected however that the patient samples would be a resource that the PI would bring to the project, as the Psychiatry Consortium will not fund clinical studies in order to prospectively collect any samples.